yu7777/Auto-Advance--Anki_addon-/README.md

 Not sure if this is a bug.
 Please feel free to modify code on GitHub.
 2. Anytime you can use shortcut "k" to stop Auto Advance play mode.
 3. Use "[" or "]" to decrease or increase your audio play speed.
 This works all the time even though you don't use Auto Advance play mode.
-4. Auto Advance play mode will set deck's config "autoplay" FALSE.
-When you stop Auto Advance play mode and want to use Anki's autoplay, You need manually change it back.
-Deck option>General>Automatically play audio.

 # Config Details.